juanbkm/donor2019/content/stories/improving-urban-mobility-in-mumbai.md

 ---
 title: "Improving Urban Mobility in Congested Mumbai"
 date: 2020-04-24T11:43:16+08:05
-image: images/stories/the-importance-of-policy-in-alleviating-urban-poverty.jpg
+image: images/stories/improving-urban-mobility-in-mumbai.jpg
-image_caption: "Threatened by climate change, the Pyanj River Basin (PRB) is now the center of climate-proofing activities, thanks to a collaborative project by ADB and the Japan Fund for Poverty Reduction."
+image_caption: "Mumbai's 7.5 million suburban railway commuters will soon enjoy a safer and more comfortable means of transport in and around the city.
+ADB and financing partner, New Development Bank are working with the Mumbai government to help the India's financial capital decongest its public transport system."
-image_thumb: images/stories/the-importance-of-policy-in-alleviating-urban-poverty-th.jpg
+image_thumb: images/stories/improving-urban-mobility-in-mumbai-th.jpg
 author: Admin
 description: "This is meta description"
 country: India